 A calendar of Meetings is prepared and circulated in advance to the Directors.

 During the year under review 5 meetings of the Board were held.
 The details of theBoard and Committee meetings are provided in the Corporate Governance Report forming partof this Report.

-23. DIRECTORS RESPONSIBILITY STATEMENT
+25. DIRECTORS' RESPONSIBILITY STATEMENT

 26. RELATED PARTY TRANSACTIONS

 All the related party transactions are entered on arm's length basis in the ordinarycourse of business and are in compliance with the applicable provisions of the CompaniesAct 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015.
 There are no materially significant related party transactions made by the Companywith Promoters Directors Key Managerial Personnel etc. which may have potential conflictwith the interest of the Company at large or which warrants the approval of theshareholders.
 Accordingly no transactions are being reported in Form AOC-2 in terms ofSection 134 of the Act read with Rule 8 of the Companies (Accounts) Rules 2014.
-Howeverthe details of the transactionswith Related Party are provided in the Companys financial statements in accordancewith the Accounting Standards.
+Howeverthe details of the transactions with Related Parties are provided in the Company'sfinancial statements in accordance with the Accounting Standards.

 All Related Party Transactions are presented to the Audit Committee and the Board.Omnibus approval is obtained for the transactions which are foreseen and repetitive innature.
 A statement of all related party transactions is presented before the AuditCommittee on a quarterly basis specifying the nature value and terms and conditions ofthe transactions.